 MiD - London Gazettes Supp.
 37394, page 6157.

 National Archives and LG references shown in bios on highlighted individuals above

-Names in Commando Association newsletter 86 of March 1988.
+Some of the names in Commando Association newsletter 86 of March 1988 referring to the raid.

 Ask questions / Add information